Laiteux/Milky/README.md

 ### Utils

-Milky Library also contains a lot of built-in utils that may be helpful to you, if you don't wanna write them yourself.
+Milky Library also contains a lot of built-in utils that may be helpful to you, if you don't want to write them yourself.

-Do not mind the ``;`` at the end of methods, it's just so the color syntax takes effect on Github.
+Ignore the ``;`` at the end of methods, it's just so the color syntax takes effect on Github.

 #### Console